Email marketing

 April Fools’ Day (April 1st)

 April Fools’ Day (“Lie Day” in some countries) is a great opportunity to show the funny side of your business.
 Some play it big on the date, doing fake product launches with videos, images, and even websites!
-If in doubt, it’s better to come up with something simple for your newsletter (or skip the date) like a funny subject line.
+If you’re unsure, keep it simple for your newsletter (or skip the date) like a funny subject line.

 Bogus products can be a good way to feature the real ones.
 This fake selection of dates for “situationship” by The Adventure Challenge (with featured bad reviews 🤣) was a good way to showcase their real date suggestions for couples.